 Watsons Bay

-Accessible by ferry from Circular Quay (around 40min), Watsons Bay is a very nice area much appreciated by locals.
-Situated East of Sydney, you will arrive by ferry in a small bay with a famous fish and chips restaurant.
+Accessible by ferry from Circular Quay (around 40min), Watsons Bay is a very nice area much beloved by locals.
+Located East of Sydney, you will arrive by ferry in a small bay with a famous fish and chips restaurant, perfect for lunch.
 You can then cross the main street and go to lookout to enjoy views on the ocean and beautiful cliffs.
-There is also a short but nice coastal walk to do.
+There is also a short but nice coastal walk to do if you fancy stretching your legs.

 Sydney Opera House